 How do we make learning interesting?
 Our interest, attention and motivation to learn piques when a topic is presented to in an interesting way.
 No argument there.
 With that said, video games are a great medium to enhance learning because they engage people by immersing us and getting us to interact with a digital world.

 A spoonful of sugar makes the medicine go down; this is true when it comes to learning new stuff.

-Take Medal of Honor and Call of Duty, two popular game franchises which put you in different world war 1 and 2 historic scenarios.
+Take Medal of Honor and Call of Duty, two popular game franchises which put you in different world war 1 and 2 historic scenarios, visit the Unranked Lol Accounts for more information.
 Those games were not necessarily giving you a history lesson of war; indirectly they were.